25 Facts about Orcas (Killer Whales)

-Orcas, also know as killer whales, are known to be powerful predators in the wild.
+Orcas, also known as killer whales, are known to be powerful predators in the wild.

-Due to their magnitude and intelligence, orcas have been caught for aquariums and marina parks since the early 1960’s and is probably one of the most easily recognized cetacean species.
+Due to their magnitude and intelligence, orcas have been caught for aquariums and marine parks since the early 1960s and are probably one of the most easily recognized cetacean species.

 Let’s see some fascinating facts about orcas!